Considering doing the Fiery Furnace hike in Arches? Here’s everything you need to know to do this bucket list trail!

 If the tickets are gone before you can get them, DON’T GIVE UP!
 I stayed on and kept refreshing, and 3 minutes later 2 tickets became available (not enough for our group of 6), and then at 8:06, 6 tickets became available and I was able to grab them!
 So even if it says they’re completely sold out, keep trying for a few more minutes.

 Note: When writing this post in September, I checked the ticket page and the ranger-guided tour was sold out for the upcoming week, but there actually were tickets available in the self-guided tours.
-So, tickets don’t always sell out immediately, but I would still prioritize getting on at 8am MT the week before to get your tickets.
+So, tickets don’t always sell out immediately, but I would still prioritize getting on at 8am MT the week before to get your tickets, just to be sure.

 Ticket Costs and Requirements: